whyjay/curiosity-bottleneck/README.md

 #### Run

-The following command should train an PPO agent with Curiosity-Bottleneck on Gravitar
+The following command should train a PPO agent with Curiosity-Bottleneck on Gravitar
 ```bash
 python run_atari.py
 ```